Enumerative Coding for Line Polar Grassmannians with applications to codes: Introduction

 \subsection{Organization of the paper and Main Results}

-The structure of the paper is as follows.
-In Section~\ref{p2} we recall the notion of prefix enumeration and describe counting algorithms for the pointsets of both $\Delta_{n,2}$ and $\overline{\Delta}_{n,2}$.
-In particular, in~\ref{s2} we consider the number of totally singular lines of $V$ for $\fq_n$, spanned by vectors with a prescribed prefix, while in~\ref{w2} we investigate the totally isotropic lines of $\overline{V}$ for $\fs$.
+In Section~\ref{p2} we recall the notion of prefix enumeration and describe counting algorithms for the points of both $\Delta_{n,2}$ and $\overline{\Delta}_{n,2}$.
+In particular, in \S~\ref{s2} we consider the number of totally $\fq$-singular lines of $V$ spanned by vectors with a prescribed prefix, while in \S~\ref{w2} we investigate the totally $\fs$-isotropic lines of $\overline{V}$.
+The complexity of the prefix enumerators is discussed in \S~\ref{s4}. \begin{theorem} For an orthogonal line Grassmannian, the computational complexity for determining the number of points whose representation begins with a prescribed prefix is $O(n^2)$.

-These results are used in Section~\ref{s3} to present an enumerative coding scheme according to the approach of~\cite{Cover}; In~\ref{s4} we analyze the overall complexity of ourvenumerative encoding scheme.

-It will be apparent that our analysis in the orthogonal case must be more involved that that of~\cite{SE} for Grassmann codes; consequently the complexity of the algorithm changes. \begin{theorem} The computational complexity of the enumerative algorithm for orthogonal line grassmannians is $O(n^2)$.
-The computational complexity of the enumerative algorithm for symplectic line grassmannians is $O(n)$. \end{theorem}

-Section~\ref{s5} is dedicated to applications of the scheme introduced in Section~\ref{s3} to polar Grassmann codes.
-We also propose some encoding/decoding and error correction strategies which act locally on the components of the codewords.
+For a symplectic line Grassmannian, the computational complexity for determining the number of points whose representation begins with a prescribed prefix is $O(n)$. \end{theorem} These results are used in Section~\ref{s3} to present an enumerative coding scheme according to the approach of~\cite{Cover}.
+In \S~\ref{compl} we analyze the overall complexity of our enumerative encoding scheme. \begin{theorem} The computational complexity of the point enumerator of an orthogonal line Grassmannian is $O(q^2n^3)$.
+The computational complexity of the point enumerator of a symplectic line Grassmannian is $O(q^2n^2)$. \end{theorem} Section~\ref{s5} is dedicated to applications of the scheme introduced in Section~\ref{s3} to orthogonal and symplectic line polar Grassmann codes.
+We propose some encoding/decoding and error correction strategies which act locally on the components of the codewords.